Interview with TheBaddChef

 Tommy:

 They’re inseparable.
 The attitude fuels the flavors, and the flavors give the brand its punch.
-One doesn’t hit without the other.
+One doesn’t work without the other.

 Tommy:

-Your burger drops sell out SO fast.
-Why do you run them this way instead of just opening daily?
+Your burger drops sell out fast.
+Why run it that way instead of opening daily?

 Tommy:

-When those drops happen — what’s the wildest reaction you’ve had?
+When those drops happen, what’s the wildest reaction you’ve seen?

 Tommy: